sketchplugins/plugin-directory/README.md

 - [Tin Drum](https://github.com/VitskyDs/tin-drum), by VitskyDs:
 - [Tinty](https://github.com/chewbecky/tinty), by chewbecca: Sketch Plugin that lets you create tints and shades of any color as shared styles and document colors.
 - [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data
-- [TitleCase](https://github.com/jessebilsten/sketch-titlecase), by Jesse Bilsten: A Sketch plugin that changes your text to TitleCase
 - [Toggle Constrain Proportions](https://github.com/erikfontanel/sketch-toggle-constrain-proportions), by Erik Gelderblom: Toggles the contrain proportions setting with keyboard shortcut ⌘ + P. Sketch v39+ compatible.
 - [Toggle Greyscale](https://github.com/KevinGutowski/ToggleGreyscale), by Kevin Gutowski: A Sketch plugin that adds a layer to your artboard so that you can preview your mocks in greyscale.
-- [Toggle NoPrint](https://github.com/sudilkovsky/toggle-noprint-visibility-sketch-plugin), by Denis Sudilkovsky: Toggle Visibility of 'NoPrint' layers in Sketch
 - [Toggle Pixel Fitting](https://github.com/KevinGutowski/PixelFit), by KevinGutowski: A simple plugin to change your pixel fitting preference.
 - [toggleLayers](https://github.com/KevinGutowski/toggleLayers), by Kevin Gutowski: One action to toggle layers on / off so that you can more easily remap this to a custom keyboard shortcut.
 - [Translate From JSON](https://github.com/kbirgoren/sketch-json-translator), by kbirgoren: A Sketch plugin lets you use variables for texts in your designs.